sidekiq/sidekiq/Pro-2.0-Upgrade.md

 ## Reliability

+2.0 brings a new reliable scheduler which uses Lua inside Redis so enqueuing scheduled jobs is atomic.
+Benchmarks show it 50x faster when enqueuing lots of jobs.  **One caveat**: client-side middleware is not executed for each job when enqueued with the reliable scheduler.
+No Sidekiq or Sidekiq Pro functionality is affected by this change but some 3rd party plugins might be.

-You no longer need to require anything to use Reliability features.
+**You no longer require anything to use the Reliability features.**

-* Activate reliable fetch and/or reliable scheduler:
+* Activate reliable fetch and/or the new reliable scheduler:
 ```ruby
 Sidekiq.configure_server do |config|
   config.reliable_fetch!